Parton distributions in the shockwave formalism

 \section{Acknowledgment}

-We thank Kyle Lee and Feng Yuan for discussions on diffractive distributions.
+We thank Edmond Iancu, Kyle Lee and Feng Yuan for discussions on diffractive distributions.
+We would also like to thank Yuri Kovchegov for discussions that have led to improving the clarity of the manuscript.
 Z.K., D.P., and J.P. are supported National Science Foundation under grant No.~PHY-2515057.
 This work is also supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, within the framework of the Saturated Glue (SURGE) Topical Theory Collaboration.